MicrosoftDocs/entra-docs/docs/id-governance/scenarios/deploy-sap-netweaver.md

 ## Connecting to Web Service from MIM or the ECMA2Host machine

  1. To avoid publishing your SAP Web Service endpoint to the Internet, set up peering between your SAP demo lab network and your MIM or ECMA2Host machine.
-This will allow you to reach your Web Service by its internal IP address.
+This setup allows you to reach your Web Service by its internal IP address.
- 2. Add the SAP host name and IP address into the �hosts� file on MIM or ECMA2Host machine.
+ 2. Add the SAP host name and IP address into the hosts file on MIM or ECMA2Host machine.
  3. Test opening the WSDL URL on the MIM or ECMA2Host machine from a browser to check connectivity to SAP Web Service.